 Truck collision cases could involve multiple defendants depending on the context and severity of the collision.
-Often, the defendant is the driver of the rig at the time of the accident.
-However, sometimes the driver’s parent trucking company may bear some liability for the accident as well as the manufacturer of a faulty part.
+Often, the defendant is the driver of the rig at the time of the crash.
+However, sometimes the driver’s parent 18-wheeler company may bear some liability for the accident as well as the manufacturer of a faulty part.

-A qualified Fort Worth attorney could help identify all possible defendants in a trucking crash case and pursue justice.
+A qualified Fort Worth attorney could help identify all possible defendants in a trailer crash case and pursue justice.

 Federal Trucking Regulations

 Tractor-trailer trucks often cross state lines in the course of completing their deliveries.
 They are strictly regulated by the Federal Motor Carrier Safety Administration, which places a series of rules on the operation and maintenance of these vehicles.
 Failing to follow regulations on regular maintenance, weighing standards, securing of freight, maximum hours of driving allowed, and logging of various statistics could result in hefty fines and may increase the amount of liability placed on the driver for an accident.
 For example, a driver who has not correctly logged their driving hours may be held liable if they were over the recommended limit.